Can You Use Vaseline On Fishing Reels?

 While you might be tempted to reach for the WD-40 or some kitchen oil when lubricating fishing reels, resist the urge.
 These may seem convenient, but they are more likely to transform your fishing expedition into a frustrating episode of “man versus reel.”

-Instead, go for oils specifically designed for reel oiling.
+Instead, go for oils designed explicitly for reel oiling.
 These are engineered to stand up against saltwater, extreme temperatures and the relentless wear and tear your reel endures.
 Yes, you may have to part ways with a few extra bucks, but on the bright side, your reel will glide smoother than a buttered penguin on an ice slide.

-And remember folks, the devil is in the details for reel oiling: less is more, so don’t drench your reel like it’s a pancake drowning in syrup.
+And remember, folks; the devil is in the details for reel oiling: less is more, so don’t drench your reel like it’s a pancake drowning in syrup.
 Just a few drops should do the trick.
 The secret sauce to a well-oiled fishing reel!

-So next time you’re about to embark on a fishing expedition, don’t forget to pack your reel oil.
+So, next time you’re about to embark on a fishing expedition, don’t forget to pack your reel oil.
 Your fishy friends will thank you!